tryton/trytond/doc/views.rst

 The views are used to display records of an object to the user.

-In tryton, objects can have several views, it is the action, that opens the window, that tells which views must be used.
+In Tryton objects can have several views.
+It is the action,  that opens the window and that tells which view to use.

 The views are built from XML that is stored in the databases with the object ir.ui.view.

 So generally, they are defined in xml files with this kind of xml: